JimzDK/Fivem-Discord-Bot/README.md

    > Prevents everything beside attachments (pictures, videos etc.) from being sent in channels of your choise, ex. for ingame-pictures only channel.

 - <b> Supports multiple languages </b>
-   > Create custom support for language under locale folder.
-Change locale used under config.json
+   > Create custom support for languages under the "locale" folder.
+Change locale used under config.json.

 # Moderation Commands
 - <b> /clear \<amount\> </b>
-   > Clear a X amount of messages from a text channel.
+   > Clear X amount of messages from a text channel.

 - <b> /lookup \<ingame-id\> </b>
-   > Lookup player identifiers such as discord ID, rockstar license etc.
+   > Lookup player identifiers such as Discord ID or Rockstar license using the FiveM API.
+(No need to database connection)

 - <b> /supportaccess \<user\> \<channel-no\> </b>
    > Temporarily give a user access to screenshare in a support channel (and join, but that's requried after a new discord update).
 Removes permission after 5 minutes by default.